 By 2000, organizers in Sydney were having to scramble to procure an additional 20,000 condoms after their initial haul of 70,000 were used up, with at least an Oakley duffel bag's worth stationed at Shooters' House.

-Twelve-time medalist Ryan Lochte, who narrowly missed qualifying for what would have been his fifth Olympic trip to Tokyo, estimated bedroom activities to be taking place between "70 percent to 75 percent of Olympians."
+Twelve-time medalist Ryan Lochte, who narrowly missed qualifying for what would have been his fifth Olympic trip to Tokyo last year, estimated bedroom activities to be taking place between "70 percent to 75 percent of Olympians."
 Now a married father of two, at the time he was eagerly looking ahead to London having regretfully turned up to Beijing in 2008 as an attached man.

 Those in the know described to the outlet an Olympic Village akin to welcome week at college—except everyone wandering around the dorms is in peak physical condition and chock full of testosterone and excess energy as their intense training regimens give way to tapering.

 "When I walked in for the first time in Atlanta," women's soccer player Brandi Chastain detailed, "there were loud cheers.
 So we look over and see two French handballers dressed only in socks, shoes, jockstraps, neckties and hats on top of a dining table, feeding one another lunch.
 We're like, 'Holy cow, what is this place?'"